Münsterland Castle Day at Hülshoff Castle in Havixbeck

 More info

-• Free parking is available directly at Hülshoff Castle.
+• Free car parking is available directly at Hülshoff Castle.

 • From Münster, you can easily "arrive" by bike via the 100 castles route.

-• The Droste Museum and the restaurant in the castle cellar can only be reached via steps.
-The outdoor facilities, from the car park to the castle courtyard, are barrier-free.
-There are suitable sanitary facilities for people with limited mobility in the outer bailey.
+• The Droste Museum and the restaurant in the castle cellar can only be reached via steps and the outdoor facilities, from the car park to the castle courtyard, are barrier-free.
+There are suitable sanitary facilities for people with reduced mobility in the outer bailey.
+A tour of the museum in German sign language is available via video guide.

 • The castle park is ideal for a cosy picnic!
-Order a ready-packed picnic basket for 2 people and enjoy it on the lawn.
+Order a pre-packed picnic basket for 2 people and enjoy it on the lawn.
 Find out more here.

 Address